bluesillybeard/Pinc/readme.md

 - the API is highly variable at the moment
     - Give me your suggestions - the API is VERY incomplete and I don't know what's missing!
 - the project desparately needs contributors
     - there are so many TODOs all over the place.
 Anyone willing to help is welcome!
-Just search for instances of the string "TODO" in the repo and you're guaranteed to find something
+Just search for instances of the string "TODO" in the repo and you're basically guaranteed to find something relatively simple to get yourself started as a contributor.

 Pinc's current API is fundamentally incompatible with multithreading at the moment.
 If you are building a new project with Pinc, design around that constraint.
 If you are integrating Pinc into an existing project with multithreaded rendering, you're probably making a mistake.

+## How to get started
+The easiest way to do it would be to just compile Pinc into a library using `zig build static` or `zig build dynamic`, copy the artifact and the header, and just adding it to your linker flags.
+Automating that would be a good idea, especially for cross-compilation so you don't have a bajillion copies of the same library pre-compiled for different platforms.

+All of the files in the project automagically detect the platform using compiler macros, so it wouldn't be too dificult to add the sources to your own build system.
+That being said, it's only properly tested with Zig's compiler (which is basically just clang) so don't expect any other compiler to work well out of the box.

+Hopefully the header is self-exaplanatory.
+If it's not clear what a function or type does, consider submitting an issue so we can improve documentation.

 ## Supported platforms
 - Linux/X11